The RSEC Academy Middle School programs and approaches

 Extracurricular activities at The RSEC Academy Middle School

-We incorporate many of our experiential and adventure outings into academic curriculum, and reinforce the life skills and concepts that students experience in the real world.
+We incorporate many of our experiential and adventure outings into the academic curriculum and reinforce the life skills and concepts that students experience in the real world.
 In addition to the options below, we encourage students to create their own groups to explore their interests.
+Examples may include:

 - Jam Night